What does a foster parent do?

 How long does the licensing and adoption process take?

-The length of time it takes to complete the assessment and licensing process depends on how quickly your application, personal and medical references, and background checks are received, and when you are able to complete PRIDE training.
+The length of time it takes to complete the assessment and licensing process depends on how quickly your application, personal and medical references, and background checks are received, and when you are able to complete PRIDE pre-service training.
 It seldom takes longer than 6-12 weeks to begin the training phase of the home study process.

 Is there an application, home study, or criminal history background fee?